Greatest Literature banner

 Noir in black and white

 Those works though were still essentially police procedurals.
 Stieg Larsson's novels making up what became known as The Millennium Trilogy are bleaker than anything that came before.
-And they raise the social critique aspects of their stories to a level higher than in previous Scandinavian crime fiction and the original American noir.
+And they raise the social critique aspects of their stories to a level higher than in previous Scandinavian crime fiction, or the original American noir for that matter.

 The books are a callback to the crime fiction of the 1930s and 1940s in other ways too.
 Stripped down, just-the-facts writing.
 Minimal internal musing.
 Telling the story through blunt conversation in a series of sharp scenes.
 Flashes of action—swift and brutal.

-But Larsson's prose—at least in the English translations—is pedestrian, missing the poetic flourishes and cynical humour of American masters of the style like Raymond Chandler and colleagues.
+But Larsson's prose—at least in English translations—is pedestrian, missing the poetic flourishes and cynical humour of American masters of the style like Raymond Chandler.

 He jumps around his characters' perspectives in open bestseller fashion rather than staying constrained within any one main character's restricted point of view.

 And, of course, his stories are more wincingly vicious.
-Part of this is a reflection of our times.
+Part of this is a reflection of the times.
 All entertainment is more violent than it was decades ago.

 But it also has to do, perhaps paradoxically, with one of his great themes being the treatment of women and the prejudice against those who are different.
 The title of the first novel in the trilogy was originally Swedish for Men Who Hate Women, which pretty well gives away Larsson's intentions.